-- The game begins with the player entering their name and buying into the game.
+• The game begins with the player entering their name and buying into the game.
 The player must buy into the game with a value greater than 0.
-Continue asking for input until the player meets this requirement. - Next, two cards are dealt and displayed as shown in the second screenshot.
+Continue asking for input until the player meets this requirement.

+- Next, two cards are dealt and displayed as shown in the second screenshot.
 When displaying the cards, always display the lowest card first and the highest card second.
 The card values from lowest to highest are 2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K, A. - After both cards are displayed, the player places a bet.
 The minimum bet amount is \$1 and the maximum is the floor of half of the balance unless the player has less than \$10 in which case the player can bet everything.
 All bets are to be whole numbers and will be entered as such.
-Continue asking for input until the player meets this requirement. - Once the bank balance for the player reaches zero, then the game is to display the message "Cashed Out: \$0" and exit. - I will not test more than a deck's worth of card, so there will no need to test for and reshuffle the deck. - Let's assume that a player starts with a balance of \$100. - If the player bets \$10 and wins, the resulting balance will be \$110 as the player wins their bet. - If the player bets \$10 and loses, the resulting balance will be \$90. - Play continues until the player decides not to play again (cashes out) or goes broke.
-The player must enter a y or an n to cash out.
-Continue asking for input until the player meets this requirement.
+Continue asking for input until the player meets this requirement. - Once the bank balance for the player reaches zero, the game is to automatically terminate displaying the player's balance as \$0 and the InBetween Bank balance updated appropriately using the above format at the end of the game. - I will not test more than a deck's worth of cards, so there will no need to test for and reshuffle the deck. - Let's assume that a player starts with a balance of \$100. - If the player bets \$10 and wins, the resulting chip count will be \$110 as the player wins their bet. - If the player bets \$10 and loses, the resulting chip count will be \$90. - Play continues until the player decides not to play again (cashes out) or goes broke.
+The player must enter a y or an n to cash out unless they go bust.
+Continue asking for input until the player meets this requirement. - Assume the player will not bust the bank. - All I/O is to exist in main only.
+You are going to find this extremely hard to do correctly.